velartrill/velartrill.github.io/orig/kestrel.md

 "Like ash you will.
 Let's do this."
 Without another word, I break into a run toward the fight.
 Bear curses and bounds after me, shouting frantically for me to stop.
 But I know better than to leave him to his own devices when he's got that look in his eyes.
 I'll apologize later.

 It takes me a few precious moments to get used to the new power available to my body.
 I barely keep my balance, each step practically a leap I could never have made with the strength of my limbs alone.
 It's dizzying, exhilarating -- and it's a struggle to stay realistic about my abilities, to keep the new power from going to my head.
+I feel a fool for not having practiced before an emergency struck.

 Is this what it's like, to be *randani*?

 Every moment I have in which to analyze the fight as I approach is more precious than sapphire.
 I know from experience I can't waste a single cycle of attention.
 One does not *fight* Guardswomen; one at best *survives* them, and only then with fantastic skill and luck on her side.
 When you're going up against someone who is faster *and* stronger than you could ever be, you dedicate your absolute all to staying clear of their blows or you die.
-The voidskin is enhancing my strength at least threefold, but that won't make me any more durable.
+The voidsheath is enhancing my strength at least threefold, but that won't make me any more durable.
 A single hit from a Guardswoman in her skivvies, let alone one in full plate, and I lose a limb or my life.
 Ironically, it's very much like fighting men -- albeit vastly more so.

 "Fight" almost seems too small a word for what's going on at the other end of the corridor.
 The combatants are engaged in what can only be fairly described as a three-woman *battle.* They maneuver at a breakneck pace, all three throwing punches that hit louder than ricocheting bullets, but Soshten is moving like lightning, combining speed with a level of precision I wouldn't have thought physically possible.
 She's fending off blows from two full-kitted Guards simultaneously, a feat that so astounds me I almost don't notice she's losing.